Helperbird/website/src/pages/help/features/how-to-change-the-cursor-size-in-google-chrome-firefox-or-edge.md

 new: false
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Adjust Cursor Size in Helperbird
+title: How to Change Cursor Size on Websites
 description:
-  Learn how to adjust the cursor size on web pages using Helperbird.
-This guide makes it easy to customize your cursor for better visibility, with options ranging from small to extra large.
+  Learn how to use Helperbird's Cursor Size feature to make your mouse pointer larger for better visibility.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Helperbird, cursor size, mouse pointer, large cursor, accessibility, visibility, cursor, mouse
 url: help/how-to-change-the-cursor-size-in-google-chrome-firefox-or-edge/
 permalink: help/how-to-change-the-cursor-size-in-google-chrome-firefox-or-edge/
 name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'how-to-turn-on-cursor-size', title: 'How to Turn On Cursor Size' }, { tag: 'how-to-change-the-cursor-size', title: 'How to Change the Cursor Size' }, { tag: 'supported-sizes', title: 'Supported Sizes' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-2-go-to-display-options', title: 'Step 2: Go to Display Options' },
+    { tag: 'step-3-adjust-cursor-size', title: 'Step 3: Adjust Cursor Size' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
 img: assets/images2/uploads/add-a-heading.png
-date: 2018-01-02
+date: 2022-12-01
 youtubeId: vwT8SAJfU3E
 cardTitle: Cursor Size
 featureDescription:
-  Learn how to adjust the cursor size on web pages using Helperbird.
-This guide makes it easy to customize your cursor for better visibility, with options ranging from small to extra large.
+  Learn how to use Helperbird's Cursor Size feature to make your mouse pointer larger for better visibility.
 footer: true
 header: true
 ---

-Helperbird's Cursor Size feature lets you change the size of your cursor on web pages, making it easier to see and track on the screen.
+The Cursor Size feature lets you make your mouse pointer larger, making it easier to see and track as you move around web pages.

 ---

-## How to Turn On Cursor Size

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser to open Helperbird.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Cursor Size

-Use the search bar at the top of the menu to search for **Cursor Size**.

-### 3. Turn On Cursor Size

-Locate the **Cursor Size** toggle and switch it to the **On** position.

 ---

-## How to Change the Cursor Size

-### 1. Access the Size Slider

-With the Cursor Size feature turned on, you’ll see a slider for adjusting the size.

-### 2. Adjust the Cursor Size

-Slide the control to choose your preferred cursor size: **small**, **medium**, **large**, or **extra large**.

-### 3. See the Change in Real-Time

-The cursor size will adjust in real-time as you move the slider, helping you pick the size that best suits your needs.
+## Step 2: Go to Display Options

+Scroll down in the list of tools, find **Display Options** and click the open icon next to it.

 ---

-## Sizes

-- Extra Large
-- Large
-- Medium
-- Small
+## Step 3: Adjust Cursor Size

+In the Display Options panel:
+1. Toggle **Cursor size** **on**.
+2. Use the **slider** to adjust how large you want your cursor—slide right to make it bigger or left to make it smaller.
+3. The label shows your current size (Small, Medium, Large, etc.).

+**Tip:** A larger cursor is especially helpful on high-resolution displays or when you have trouble tracking the standard pointer.

 ---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's display features, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make browsing easier.